 Even beyond treatment details, Dr. Mardones took the time to provide personal, individualized care.

 “There are so many times Dr. Mardones came and sat with me in the treatment room even though she didn’t need to do that,” Rebekah said.
 “She always referred to my husband and my daughter by name and asked about them.
 She cared for me holistically.
 I shared very openly about my faith with her.
 I would say, ‘I’m praying, and here’s the decision that I hear God leading me in.’
 And she supported me, not just medically.
 She was a supporter on every front at a very critical hour.”

-Cancer Treatment Decisions and Hurdles
+Breast Cancer Treatment Came With Decisions and Hurdles

 Rebekah was sure of her decision to have a combination of cancer treatments.
 However, she was unsure at the start if she would be able to receive the immunotherapy Dr. Mardones recommended.
 The medication, Keytruda, had been approved by the FDA to treat other types of cancer but was not yet approved for breast cancer.
 This made it difficult to access and afford as it was off label for her type of cancer.